Cold Brew vs Iced Coffee Difference: Explained Clearly

 Type Flavor Profile Brewing Method Time Needed

-Cold Brew Smooth, mellow Cold steeping 12-24 hours
+Cold Brew Smooth, mellow, lower perceived acidity Cold steeping, often made as a concentrate 12-24 hours

-Iced Coffee Bright, complex Hot brewing 5-10 minutes
+Iced Coffee Bright, aromatic, more bean-driven complexity Hot brewing, then chilled over ice 5-10 minutes

-Nitro Cold Brew Creamy, rich Cold steeping & nitrogen infusion 12-24 hours
+Nitro Cold Brew Creamy, rich, velvety mouthfeel Cold steeping & nitrogen infusion 12-24 hours

 How to choose